 #2) Enter a project name, select your preferred programing language, and then click Save.
 If you select Java, Ranorex Webtestit “scaffolds” your project with Maven, Apache’s build automation tool, and the widely used TestNG testing framework.
 Then, the Project workspace appears.

 #3) You may see a warning that Ranorex Webtestit is disconnected from Ranorex Selocity.
 Install the Ranorex Selocity add-on to Chrome DevTools if you haven’t done so already.

 Then, simply open the Chrome browser, right-click on any web element, and choose Inspect.
 In the DevTools panel, click Ranorex Selocity, and then click Connect.

 #5) Now, open the Chrome browser and go to your web application.
-Right-click in the search box, and choose Selector actions.
+Right-click on the search box and choose Selector actions.